 The 2021 report included four new markets, reflecting growing investor appetite to meet demand for capacity outside traditional priority regions.

 In their first year in the index, Montevideo ($7.60/w) and Bogota ($6.30/w) ranked ahead of other key locations in developing nations such as Mumbai, Chennai, Shanghai and Beijing.
-Latin America continues to emerge as a market of rising interest to data centre investors looking for new sources of opportunity.
+Latin America continues to emerge as a market of rising interest to data center investors looking for new sources of opportunity.
 This is also true of Africa, where Nairobi ($7.0/w) moved up the index reflecting a growing buoyancy in African locations.

 By comparison, the mature FLAPD markets (Frankfurt, London, Amsterdam, Paris and Dublin) saw prices stabilise or fall.
-With the complexity of post-Brexit work permit regulations, combined with the uncertainty of COVID-19 travel restrictions, competition for data centre projects in the UK for the established supply chain is fierce.
+With the complexity of post-Brexit work permit regulations, combined with the uncertainty of COVID-19 travel restrictions, competition for data center projects in the UK for the established supply chain is fierce.
 London moved down seven places from last year, with construction costs per watt remaining stable at $9.10/w.

 Frankfurt, Amsterdam and Paris all remained outside the top ten, while secondary European markets such as Milan and Vienna continued to place among the middle-ranked markets.
 Meanwhile, new market Oslo placed in sixth at $9.50/w.

 However, the report highlights a new challenge of meeting demand, with 87% agreeing that material shortages are causing delays to construction and contributing to escalating costs.
-Only 29% reported using modern methods of construction on data centre projects, which indicates a potentially high priority area of focus to successfully meet demand.
+Only 29% reported using modern methods of construction on data center projects, which indicates a potentially high priority area of focus to successfully meet demand.

-With continued developments to the energy efficiency of data centres themselves, there is a growing perception that innovation in construction methods and process efficiencies are the key to creating a step change in decarbonisation of the industry.
+With continued developments to the energy efficiency of data centers themselves, there is a growing perception that innovation in construction methods and process efficiencies are the key to creating a step change in decarbonisation of the industry.
 Retrofit and conversion of existing shells is predicted to increase by 58% of survey respondents.

 "We are seeing growing demand and continued optimism reflected in cost inflation, but with significant headwinds on the horizon as well," he says.